gfirem/formidable_copy_action/README.md

 # formidable_copy_action
-Formidable new action plugins that enable to send data between forms
+Add action to send data to another form.
+Is possible to update, also exist the option to push only the data inside a repeatable section.